An accelerated expectation-maximization algorithm for multi-reference alignment: Numerical Experiments

 \subsection{Performance with signal prior}

 We repeated the same experiment with an explicit signal prior \(p(a)\) \revv{incorporated into the EM iterations, in both standard EM and Synch-EM}.
 The signal prior assumes that \(a\sim\mathcal{CN}(0,\Gamma_a)\), \revv{where \(\Gamma_a\) is a diagonal {covariance} matrix whose entries decay exponentially {with} the angular frequency of the sPCA coefficient: \(\Gamma_a=\text{diag}((4e^{-\bar{k}/8})^2)\)}.
 The decay parameters were \rev{empirically} fitted \rev{\revv{based on} 20 clean projection images of the E. coli 70S ribosome volume taken from \cite{Shaikh2008}}.
-Figures \ref{results_comparison_N_1000_withsignalprior} and~\ref{results_comparison_N_5000_withsignalprior} \rev{present} the relative error, number of iterations and runtime of standard EM, Synchronize and Match, and Synch-EM, for \(N=1000\) and \(N=5000\), respectively. \revv{We notice that the signal prior improves the relative error of both standard EM and Synch-EM, which outperform synchronization ({compare, for example,} SNR=0.03 in Figure~\ref{results_comparison_N_1000} and Figure~\ref{results_comparison_N_1000_withsignalprior}).
+Figures \ref{results_comparison_N_1000_withsignalprior} and~\ref{results_comparison_N_5000_withsignalprior} \rev{present} the relative error, number of iterations and runtime of standard EM, Synchronize and Match, and Synch-EM, for \(N=1000\) and \(N=5000\), respectively.
+Table \ref{table:13} also presents a runtime comparison for \(N=5000\) for the SNRs of interest. \revv{We notice that the signal prior improves the relative error of both standard EM and Synch-EM, which outperform synchronization ({compare, for example,} SNR=0.03 in Figure~\ref{results_comparison_N_1000} and Figure~\ref{results_comparison_N_1000_withsignalprior}).
 The error of both algorithms remains quite low in low SNRs}.
 Again, we see a significant improvement in runtime due to the reduced number of iterations and the \tamirrev{narrow} search space in the SNRs of interest (\revv{below} 1/10).

+The choice of the explicit signal prior affects both standard EM and Synch-EM.
+In the following experiment, we evaluated the relative error, number of iterations and runtime of standard EM and Synch-EM, for different choices of the decay parameter \(\beta\) in the assumed signal coefficient's covariance \(\Gamma_a=\text{diag}((4e^{-\bar{k}/\beta})^2)\).
+Figure \ref{signal_prior_choices_5000} shows the results of the experiment, \nrevv{with} \(N=5000\) observations and 10 trials for each SNR \nrevv{level}.
+The experiment verifies our choice of \(\beta=8\), \nrevv{and} also shows that the choice of the signal prior has a similar effect on the relative error performance of both the standard EM and the Synch-EM.